Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 That being said, let’s take a look at how to easily display a cookie consent popup in WordPress.

-First, install and activate the Cookie Notice plugin.
+First, you’ll need to install and activate the Cookie Notice & Compliance for GDPR / CCPA plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-The plugin will start to display a basic cookies popup to your visitors right away without any additional configuration.
+Upon activation, the plugin will start displaying a basic cookies popup to your visitors immediately without any additional configuration.
 The default message is suitable for most websites.

-If you’d like to customize the notification, then you need to visit the Cookies section of your dashboard
+If you’d like to customize the notification, then you need to visit the Cookies menu item in your WordPress dashboard.

 On this page, you can customize the popup message and button text.